A part of me is really excited to talk with you about the healing, intuitive practice of

 But you may have Parts (I know I do) that feel strongly about knowing some background.
 And I want to make sure we give it to them.

-Concept
+The Concept

-IFS taps into that experience of being of “two minds” (or more) about something.
+IFS taps into that experience of being “of two minds” (or more) about something.

 This type of multiplicity is normal, natural, and healthy.
 Parts relate to each other like an internal version of family members.
 Hence the name “Internal Family Systems.”